Barclays investment bank revamp could mean staff cuts

 Project Mango - named after a fruit that in some cultures is seen as a symbol of attainment - involves screening activities first for reputational risk, then assessing culture and leadership, and then deciding whether they deliver decent sustainable returns, he said.

 “We’ve turned the analysis on its head.
-We’ve put the reputational risk analysis very front and center,” Ricci told lawmakers on Wednesday as part of an inquiry into banking industry standards.
+We’ve put the reputational risk analysis very front and centre,” Ricci told lawmakers on Wednesday as part of an inquiry into banking industry standards.

 There would be “demonstrable change” from the review, he said.